willforsyth/willforsyth.github.io/dev/_posts/2015-01-30-accessibility.md

 published: true
 category: tips
 description: |
+  Accessibility goes hand in hand with user experience.
+As developers its something that needs to be considered as you build your product.
 ---

 Accessibility goes hand in hand with user experience.
 As developers its something that needs to be considered as you build your product.